Configure AWS Application Auto Scaling Targets

 Scale MSK broker storage volume size

-Kafka clusters on MSK can automatically expand broker storage as data volume grows, avoiding manual intervention when partitions fill up.
+Kafka clusters running on MSK can automatically expand broker storage as data volume grows, preventing out-of-space errors.

 import * as pulumi from "@pulumi/pulumi";